halfa/alambic/report/howtoContribFromScratch.md

 We assume that you have at you disposal a fresh or not-so-broken install of Fedora (21 preferred), and a resonable disk remaining (more than 10GB).
 We assume you have administrator's priviledges.

+> The testing was done on a fresh VM under Fedora-21-5-i686 (32bit)

 ### Human
 We assume that you are not affraid of the command line.
 You can copy/paste in most terminals using 'Ctrl'+'Shift'+'C' and 'Ctrl'+'Shift'+'V'.